cirosantilli/linux-cheat/kernel/kernel-module.md

 - b: block
 - c: char

-the `b` here is my hd.
+The `b` here is my hd.

-each partition also gets a b file
+Each partition also gets a b file

 ##major and minor numbers